shineyruan/Personal-Blog/source/_posts/Dublin.md

     - My Gallery
 ---

 Last summer, I went to Ireland for a trip.
-As a fan of the boys Irish boy band Westlife, I was really lucky to be able to get a ticket to their concert at Croke Park in Dublin.
+As a fan of the Irish boy band Westlife, I was really lucky to be able to get a ticket to their concert at Croke Park in Dublin.
 Meanwhile, I also had a chance to explore Dublin, a city with bars and Irish folk music.

 # Street Performers in Downtown Dublin